dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   Carefully tested and debugged application.

 **NOTE**:   Please do not use *sessions* or *cookies* for this assignment!
-One purpose of this assignment is to understand the value of using these.
+One purpose of this assignment is to understand the value of using these, which we will do in Assignment 3.

 Some general tips: